8bitcommit/8bitcommit.github.io/_posts/2025-05-12-Scan_Home_Network.md

 ## The Code
 This script uses ARP to silently discover devices, probes a set of common ports, and identifies the manufacturer via MAC prefix.
+View [8BitCommit GitHub Repository](https://github.com/8bitcommit/Home_Network) for more info.

  ```python
     from scapy.all import ARP, Ether, srp